 of the evaluation

 They categorize usability testing as controlled testing of users performing tasks on a prototype in the laboratory.
 They also categorize usability testing as quantitative and based on scientific research.
 This is true compared to the other paradigms categorizes, but not true compare to user testing.
 In other words, compared to ‘quick and dirty’ and the others, usability testing is the most quantitative and scientific.
 Usability test results are reported in the academic literature.
-Usability test report the results of user performance on UI, but also report on user answers on questionnaires and interviews.
+The usability test report gives the results of user performance on UI, but also reports on user answers on questionnaires and interviews.

 Technique is a specific way of preforming a task.
 For evaluation, Preece, Rogers and Sharp propose these evaluation techniques:

 - Observing users – using notes, audio, video and logging to record the use of a system

 - Asking users – using interviews and surveys to get users opinion about the system

 - Asking experts – for Heuristic Evaluation or Cognitive Walkthrough

 - Testing user performance – in the lab or the field

 - Predictive using task performance models – for example GOMS or HTA and Fitts’ Law